bazaarvoice/jolt/README.md

 Jolt is a JSON to JSON transformation library written in Java.

-Transform specification is itself a JSON document.
+The "specification" for the transformation is itself a JSON document.

 Useful For
 -------